jacksund/simmate/docs/getting_started/workflows/submit_to_a_cluster.md

 !!! danger
     Take note of the `-n 4` in our command.
-This is the number of cores that we want our calculation to use.
+This is the number of cores that we want our calculation to use in parallel.
 Make sure this number matches your `cpus-per-task` setting in the next section.

 ----------------------------------------------------------------------

-## 7. Build Our Submit Script
+## 6. Build Our Submit Script

 Earlier in this tutorial, we called `simmate workflows run ...` directly in our terminal, but this should **NEVER** be done on a supercomputer.
 Instead, we should submit the workflow to the cluster's job queue.
 Typically, supercomputers use SLURM or PBS to submit jobs.